Rakhi-Bansal/Rakhi-Bansal/README.md

 ## 👨‍💻 About Me

-🎯 Building my career in **Data Analytics & Data Science** </br>
+🎯Data Analyst | Aspiring Data Scientist </br>

 🎓Graduate from Delhi University</br>

 💼 Background in e-commerce and Business operations </br>

-<p>📊 Interested in transforming data into meaningful insights,
+<p>📊 Passionate about transforming data into meaningful insights,
 interactive dashboards and predictive solutions.</p>

 🤖 Currently expanding my skills in **Machine Learning, Deep Learning & AI**

 🚀 Focused on building **real-world projects** using data and AI

-I believe that **learning should focus on understanding concepts, solving problems and building projects — not just memorizing syntax.**
+💡I believe that **learning should focus on understanding concepts, solving problems and building projects — not just memorizing syntax.**

 <!-- -------------------3)End: About-------------------------------------------------------------->